I did "autoresearch" in a hackathon and won some GPU credits

 Data is important.
 I spent more time on the data than on the autoresearch system, and I still think I need to spend more time on the data.
 I still do not have the confidence that I am curve-fitting on a reasonable dataset.
 I also suspect that I might be somewhat leaking the targets in the input.

 Validation loss does not really mean anything.
 I used the trained model to play the games that it trained on, and its performance is bad.
 It could not clear even the first level.
-Even if I am to scale the amount of data, I do not think the model can learn to play a quarter of the games it has trained on.
+Even if I were to scale the amount of data, I do not think the model can learn to play a quarter of the games it has trained on.
 (Note that for the ARC-AGI leaderboard, the model will need to solve games it has not seen.)

 Code quality is important.
 The code I wrote in a short time has a lot of hacks.
-For example, I need to decide whether I should treat each “modified game” to be the same as an “original game” in my system.
+For example, I need to decide whether I should treat each “modified game” the same as an “original game” in my system.
 I also have to ensure that my system works with multiple external abstractions - ARC SDK, Kaggle notebooks.
 I think I will be cleaning up most of the autoresearch code in the main repository.